US trade shifts on Covid and China tensions, but no ‘decoupling’ yet

 Lovely of PIIE noted that some business has moved from China to countries like Vietnam or Mexico.

-“There’s definitely been some substitution of suppliers,” she said, adding that is fueled partly by Chinese investors who have opened factories outside their home country.
+“There’s definitely been some substitution of suppliers,” she said, adding that is fueled partly by Chinese investors who have opened factories outside their home country.—AFP

-“In Mexico, it’s a different story,” Lovely added.
-“There has been some Chinese investment, but a lot of it is multinationals who were moving closer to the US.”

 Comments